MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/publish-a-driver-to-windows-update.md

     To remove a CHID from the list, select **Remove**

     > [!NOTE]
-    > If you are publishing for Windows 10 S, you must select the check boxes acknowledging that your driver is compatible with Windows 10 S systems, and follows the policies outlined in the Windows 10 S Engineering Guide.
+    > If you are publishing for Windows 10 S, you must select both check boxes acknowledging that your driver is compatible with Windows 10 S systems, and follows the policies outlined in the Windows 10 S Engineering Guide.

 8. Select **Publish** to send your request to Windows Update.
 If you do not want to publish the shipping label right now, you can select **Save**.
 You can publish the shipping label later by either opening the shipping label and selecting **Publish**, or you can select **Publish all pending** from the hardware submission page.
 Note that selecting **Publish all pending** will publish all unpublished shipping labels.